CivicActions/ssp-toolkit/docs/ssp.md

 #### LINCS specific control or LINCS Responsibility

-Site Managers are empowered to and responsible for reviewing their own accounts and determining whether the accounts should still be authorized.
+Administrators are empowered to and responsible for reviewing their own accounts and determining whether the accounts should still be authorized.